 What is PCI SAQ?

-PCI DSS Self-Assessment Questionnaires (PCI SAQ) is a set of tools that help merchants or service providers evaluate their PCI DSS compliance status and report the same.
+PCI DSS Self-Assessment Questionnaires (PCI SAQ) is a worksheet for merchants or service providers to attest their PCI DSS compliance status and report the same.
+This validation tool is for merchants and service providers who are not required by payment brands to submit PCI DSS Report on Compliance (ROC).

 PCI SAQ types

-There are nine types of SAQ for merchants.
+There are ten types of SAQ for merchants.
 Each is based on how you process and handle payment cards.

 SAQ A